somari-io/www-v2/content/services/rollout-adoption/index.md

 ### 1. Appoint The Somari Project Team

 The Somari Project Team is the group of people that will be manage the rollout and adoption effort.
 It is composed of the following members:
-- {{< bullet `**Project Manager (co-lead)** - The person in charge of leading the project and that is accountable internally for its success.
-This is the person that the Somari Partner will reach out to first for all things related to the project.` >}}
+- **Project Manager (co-lead)** - The person in charge of leading the project and that is accountable internally for its success.
+This is the person that the Somari Partner will reach out to first for all things related to the project.
-- {{< bullet `**Somari Partner (co-lead)** - A Somari team member that will partner with your project manager to successfully rollout and adopt Somari.
+- **Somari Partner (co-lead)** - A Somari team member that will partner with your project manager to successfully rollout and adopt Somari.
 The Somari Partner is the right hand off the Project Manager.
-They ensure that all the work needed from Somari is done in time and as expected.` >}}
+They ensure that all the work needed from Somari is done in time and as expected.
-- {{< bullet `**Master Trainers** - A selection SRM advisors that will support the training efforts of the other SRM Advisors.
+- **Master Trainers** - A selection SRM advisors that will support the training efforts of the other SRM Advisors.
 They are the first users to be trained on Somari.
 We spend extra time with them to make them Somari power users.
 They also participate in defining the content of the Internal Somari Guidelines.
-You start with a first group of master trainers for the initial training cohorts, but it evolves as more people are trained.` >}}
+You start with a first group of master trainers for the initial training cohorts, but it evolves as more people are trained.
-- {{< bullet `**Ambassadors** - Once Somari in the hands of end users, you will need to identify a group of power users that will have a bit of time to support other users in their Somari journey.
+- **Ambassadors** - Once Somari in the hands of end users, you will need to identify a group of power users that will have a bit of time to support other users in their Somari journey.
 These can be the same as master trainers or any other user that has become fully proficient with Somari.
-More about ambassadors in the section about support systems.` >}}
+More about ambassadors in the section about support systems.

 {{< figure src="somari-rollout-team.png" >}}